slipperstree/game-and-watch-snake/README.md

 # Snake game for Nintendo Game &amp; Watch
 This is a port of the [EmbSnake](https://gitee.com/slipperstree/EmbSnake) that runs on the Nintendo Game &amp; Watch: Super Mario Bros / Zelda game.

-## Build
+## Before build
 You need backup your G&W first.
 See [game-and-watch-backup](https://github.com/ghidraninja/game-and-watch-backup)
-- You need STM32 Drivers in the `game-and-watch-snake` directory for the `Makefile`.
-You can simply create a symbolic link to [game-and-watch-retro-go/Drivers](https://github.com/kbeckmann/game-and-watch-retro-go) using the following command: `ln -s ../some-where/game-and-watch-retro-go/Drivers Drivers`
+## 1. Build / Flash in command line
-- Build and flash by `make flash`
+Build and flash by `make flash` in `game-and-watch-snake` directory

+## 2. Build / Flash / Debug with STM32CubeIDE
+Import this project into your STM32CubeIDE workspace by `Import -> General -> Existing Projects into Workspace` and build / debug it.

+## 3. Just need the game rom
-- Or you can just download [pre builded ELF file](/Release/gw_snake.elf) for test.
+You can just download [pre builded ELF file](/Release/gw_snake.elf) for test.

 ## Features
 This game contains the following pages.